The Samoyed breed has long been known for their friendly disposition, and the natural bond they have with children cannot be understated.

 When we moved, and Krystal retired from visiting, I missed sharing the joyful spirit of our Samoyeds.
 Then I heard about a program called Literacy for Life, and their Dog Tales program.
 These dogs get to go into local schools and sit quietly while a child reads to them.
 These children may have learning disabilities, or need to work on their social skills, or may just want to read to a dog!

 In 2014, our girl, “Vixen”, became the first of our Sershan Samoyeds to qualify for the program, and she LOVED it!

-Vixen enjoys the visits with the children, and as she ages she has some good days and some not so good days, so I decided to try another one of our crew to help relieve her on her not-so-good days, and Vixen’s son Bowen joined the same program in 2015!
+Vixen enjoyed the visits with the children, and as she aged she had some good days and some not so good days, so I decided to try another one of our crew to help relieve her on her not-so-good days, and Vixen’s son Bowen joined the same program in 2015!